GTAmodding/gta3script-specs/SPECIFICATION.md

 A *floating-point literal* is a nonempty sequence of digits which must contain at least one occurrence of the characters `.` or `F`.

-Once the `F` characters is found, all characters including and following it should be ignored.
-The same should happen when the character `.` is found a second time.
+Once the `F` characters is found, all characters including and following it shall be ignored.
+The same shall happen when the character `.` is found a second time.

-The literal may be preceded by a minus sign, which should negate the floating-point number.
+The literal can be preceded by a minus sign, which shall negate the floating-point number.

 The following are examples of valid and invalid literals: